 The exercise stress test is a type of ECG procedure that monitors your heart while performing strenuous physical activity.

 Healthcare professionals will typically connect you to a machine through attached wires to monitor your heart rate and other related factors as you run or jog on a treadmill.
 This test determines if your heart can properly pump and circulate blood when needed the most.

 Taking preventative measures to ensure your health is in good condition is essential if you want to live a long and healthy life.
 This includes getting checked by your doctor regularly or as often as needed.

 Today, many people remain unsure of their risk of heart disease and often begin proper treatment when symptoms are already bad.
 Do not risk your health and wait until it becomes too late.
-Take the Framingham risk score assessment test today to know if you are at risk of any cardiovascular disease.
+Check out this Heart Disease Risk Checklist today to know if you need to consult your doctor for possible coronary heart disease.